Roundups|February 28, 2026|Francis

 Cons:

-- Limited food database compared to dedicated trackers
+- Smaller food database than dedicated trackers

 7. Yazio